AGaiki/Facts-Bot/README.md

  4. Finally, open up Command Prompt and navigate to your facts.py.
 Assuming you've moved it to the Documents folder, you would type into Command Prompt:
  `cd Documents` (or wherever you've saved it).
 After you have successfully navigated to the location of your facts.py file, type in: `python facts.py`(if you changed the filename from facts.py to something else, change the bot to the correct filename).
  5. Success!
 You have configured a bot properly!
 Good job!
-Feel free to play around with the Python syntax as you wish. **Your bot will go offline if you shut off the hosting computer, disconnect from a network, or close the Command Prompt window.**
+Feel free to play around with the Python syntax as you wish. **Your bot will go offline if you shut off the hosting computer, disconnect from a network, or close the Command Prompt window.** If you cannot, for some reason fulfill these requirements, you can follow [these steps](https://github.com/AGaiki/Hypixel-Bed-Wars-Defense-Bot) to host your bot on Repl.it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDgxMTQ5NV19
+eyJoaXN0b3J5IjpbMjAxNTg4MCwtMTg0ODExNDk1XX0=
 -->